By Lauren Weiler, Home And Fitness Cheatsheet.

 Why it’s dangerous: CT machines contain as much radiation as 200 X-rays.

 CT scans can be incredibly useful in identifying tumors, cysts, and other abnormalities.
 But according to Reader’s Digest, studies show as many as 2% of all U.S. cancer cases could be from the scans themselves.
 This is because the CT machines contain so much radiation.
 What’s worse: Many people who get these scans think they need them, when in reality, they may not.
 Some health professionals recommend the much-safer MRI.
+Also, hospitals frequently perform CT scans when all that is needed is a simple x-ray.
+The reason is that they earn more money from CT scans.
+Always ask if an x-ray would be just as useful.

 4. Thyroid screenings